asimihsan/udacity-carnd-t1-p3-behavioral-cloning/README.md

 ## Videos of the car driving

-The following were recording on 640x480 resolution at the highest quality setting.
+The following were recorded on 640x480 resolution at the highest quality setting.

 ### Track 1 - overhead view